Steps down and sunset at Camilo Beach Lagos

 When it was built this 17th century fort was one of the most technically advanced fortresses in the entire Algarve and it remains one of the best preserved in the region.

-Many towns and cities around Portugal can boast of some truly amazing cobbled streets or Calçada Portuguesa and Lagos is no exception.
-You’ll find them in many pedestrian areas as you wander around and you’ll be amazed at their complex geometry.
+Many towns and cities around Portugal can boast of some truly beautiful cobbled streets or Calçada Portuguesa and Lagos is no exception.
+You’ll notice intricate patterns throughout the pedestrian streets of the old town.

 Square with people and Calcada Portuguesa in Lagos